tharindu-b-hewage/openstack-gc/vm-trace/vm-trace-generation.md

 #### Usage

+First, install openstack cli client.
+We directly use this client to interact with Openstack APIs, without depending on any third party libraries.

+`sudo pip3 install python-openstackclient`

+(in Mac OSX, add `~/Libary/Python/3.X/bin` to PATH).

-Login to Openstack Horizon dashboard (http://<ip>/dashboard) and sign as the admin.
+Then, login to Openstack Horizon dashboard (http://<ip>/dashboard) and sign as the admin.
 Go to the admin project.

 Under project section, select API access.